mystist/react-chatgpt/README.md

 - **Infinite conversation:** Start new conversation automatically when reach rate limit.
 - **Out of the box:** Built in i18n support, built in disclaimer support, ready to use out of the box.
 - **Voice interaction:** Supports voice input and output, and voice also supports multiple languages.
-- **Responsive:** Optimized for various screen sizes and automatically adapts.
+- **Responsive:** Optimized for various screen sizes and adapt automatically.

 ## Quick start